4W4I5/Semester-5-Notes/CySec-2/Exam Prep/CySec-2 Quick Notes 1.md

 ---
 # Lecture 3: TCP Attacks

-- ### TCP
+- ## TCP
 	- Goal is to ensure reliability
 		- Packets are delivered in order and unmodified
 		- If packets are lost they are retransmitted

-Started lecture 3 slides

-## TCP Sequence numbers

-- Unreliable in terms of security `Dont add much info for this`
+	- IP's are associated with devices and PORTs are associated with OS processes
+	- Connection Identifier (16-bit for each)
+		- srcIP
+		- srcPORT
+		- dstIP
+		- dstPORT
 ## TCP Bytestream service
 - The applications do **NOT** see:
 	- Packet boundaries
 	- Retransmissions